 The RM represents the amount that a market participant would expect to pay as compensation for risk in excess of the BEL (as defined in the PRA Rulebook for Solvency II firms).
 It is calculated separately from the BEL.
 In practice, it is calculated as the present value of the cost of capital to the firm of holding the SCR for certain defined risks (referred to here as the RM capital requirement), to meet adverse deviations on the underlying best estimate cash flows over the full run-off of the business.
-The RM capital requirement covers underwriting risk, credit risk associated with reinsurance contracts and operational risk.
-Future new business is not allowed for in the RM capital requirement.
-No allowance is made for the loss-absorbing capacity of deferred taxes as referred to in Article 108 of Directive 2009/138/EC.
+The RM covers underwriting risk, credit risk associated with reinsurance contracts and operational risk.
+Future new business is not allowed for in the RM.
+No allowance is made for the loss-absorbing capacity of deferred taxes as referred to in Rule 4B.1 (11) Technical Provisions part of the PRA Rulebook.

 The RM is calculated for each entity as a whole, allowing for diversification between the risks within the entity.
 The discount rate used in the cost of capital calculation is the relevant basic risk-free rate (excluding Matching Adjustment).
-The cost of capital rate is set to 4% as prescribed in Statutory Instrument 2023/1346 (2022: cost of capital rate 6%, as prescribed in Article 39 of the delegated regulation).
-In addition, an annual risk tapering factor of 0.9 is applied to the projected RM capital requirement, with a floor of 0.25 (2022: no risk tapering factor applied).
+The cost of capital rate is set to 4% as prescribed in Rule 1.2 of the Technical Provisions part of the PRA Rulebook (2023: cost of capital rate 4%, as prescribed in the Insurance and Reinsurance Undertakings (Prudential Requirements) Regulations 2023 (2023/1347, Regulation 7B)).
+In addition, an annual risk tapering factor of 0.9 is applied to the projected RM capital requirement, with a floor of 0.25 (2023: 0.9).